Leap-Chanvuthy/node-social-media-api/README.md

 __Technology and tools__
 - NodeJS and Express : A popular backend technologies use to built APIs.
-- MongoDB : Non relational database that use to store data.
+- Firebase : Non relational database that use to store data.
 - Postman : APIs Developement Environment (ADE) use to develope and test APIs.
 - VS Code : Popular IDE that use to develope software.